 Ash are particles that are less than 2 millimeters in diameter.

-Now, to make things worst, supervolcanos create their own powerful winds.
+Now, to make matters worse, supervolcanos create powerful winds from their eruption force.
 Winds that can race across a continent.

 Thus, ash can travel thousands of miles because of this wind and its small particle size.

-This is my biggest concern.
-As it’ll affect the largest area and most people.
+This is my biggest concern, as ashfall affects the largest area and most people.

 What are the volcanic ashfall effects on the U.S. power grid?